Loading...

 Gain the skills you need to effectively teach essential reading and writing skills to students in Kindergarten through Grade 3, older struggling students, and English Language Learners.

-This very popular two-part course includes the Assessment of Foundational Reading Skills (AFRS) screener and Teaching Foundational Literacy Skills (TFLS) strategies.
-Ideal for KG – Grade 1, and later learning teachers wanting to administer the tool to assess literacy levels.
+This very popular self-paced, two-part course includes the Assessment of Foundational Reading Skills (AFRS) screener and Teaching Foundational Literacy Skills (TFLS) strategies.
+Ideal for KG – Grade 1, and older struggling readers, where teachers want to administer the tool to assess literacy levels.
 Previously called the RRST.

 NEW!
 Self paced course